-The year to the end of August 2017 saw a 6.5 per cent rise in total aircraft movements at Auckland Airport,11 compared with the previous 12-month period, which reflects New Zealand's growing air connectivity.
-During this period, there were 170,402 aircraft movements (115,412 domestic and 54,990 international).
+The year to the end of March 2018 saw a 3.8 per cent rise in total aircraft movements at Auckland Airport,11 compared with the previous 12-month period, which reflects New Zealand's growing air connectivity.
+During this period, there were 173,870 aircraft movements (118,220 domestic and 55,650 international).
 This growth follows a relatively static period in recent years, with an average of around 154,000 air movements every year, between 2011 and 2016.

 International aircraft movements are mostly departing to/arriving from destinations north of Auckland, with 80 per cent of those departing to/arriving from the north-west (Australia/Asia).
 The diagrams below (Figures 3 and 4) show flight paths for two typical weeks of jet aircraft activity at Auckland Airport in July 2015 before the Yellow U23 SMART Approach flight path trial began.
 Red lines in the diagrams indicate aircraft approaches and blue lines indicate aircraft departures.
 Figure 3 shows aircraft using Runway 23L predominantly, where departing aircraft take off towards the west over the Manukau Harbour and arriving aircraft land on the eastern end of the runway, overflying Papatoetoe.
-Figure 4 shows aircraft predominantly using Runway 05R, where arriving aircraft land on the western end of the runway, overflying the Manukau Harbour, and departing aircraft take off to the east and overfly Papatoetoe.
+Figure 4 shows aircraft predominantly using Runway 05R, where arriving aircraft take off to the east and overfly Papatoetoe.